Uzezi’s Tarot

 “Me?
 A Princess?

 “The Princess of Swords represents a cerebral person,” with an easy gesture Uzezi indicated Audrey, “which is you!
 The good thing is, the Princess’ sharp mind can keep her from chasing a mirage, or from being fooled by tricks and illusions.
 But the downside is that because she’s a Princess, because she’s not mature, she can unintentionally cut and hurt with her intellect.
-She is not always easy to get along with...Marc, you are just going to have to learn to be patient...”
+She’s not always easy to get along with...Marc, you’re just going to have to learn to be patient...”

 “I know,” Marc grinned, “this is why I call her mon épine.”